dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-hybrid-clusters.md

    ```

 ### Linux applications

-If you have already got a dapr application with runs on Linux, you'll still need to add affinity rules as above, but choose linux affinity instead.
+If you already have a Dapr application that runs on Linux, you'll still need to add affinity rules as above, but choose Linux affinity instead.

 1. Create a deployment YAML